Do you want more returning customers? The kind of customers who spend more money and visit more often?

 - Cross-selling: Influence the customer to purchase an additional product or service.

-- Premium Services: Offer a higher-value benefit for customers who choose to pay for premium service (think Amazon Prime).
+- Premium services: Offer a higher-value benefit for customers who choose to pay for premium service (think Amazon Prime).

-- Ancillary Services: Offer ancillary services or products, which can provide better convenience, differentiate your brand and increase sales.
+- Ancillary services: Offer ancillary services or products, which can provide better convenience, differentiate your brand and increase sales.

 - Bundling: Offer bundle pricing/benefits to expand the products or services your customer is using with your brand.